olgacmustafa/web-security-learning/README.md

 - Abuse of default credentials
 - SSH brute-force attack

-Each lab is documented with a clear and consistent write-up structure.
+Additional labs focus on real-world web vulnerability classes and attack chains.

 ---

 ## Repository Structure

-Each lab write-up includes the following sections:
+Each lab write-up follows a clear and consistent structure:

-- **Overview** – Scope and objective of the lab
+- **Overview** – Scope, objective, and attack surface
+- **Methodology** – Reconnaissance and vulnerability identification approach
-- **Exploitation / Methodology** – How the vulnerability was identified and exploited
+- **Exploitation** – Step-by-step exploitation of identified weaknesses
-- **Impact / Results** – Security impact and achieved access
+- **Impact / Results** – Security impact and achieved level of access
-- **Mitigation** – Recommended defensive measures
+- **Mitigation** – Recommended defensive and secure coding measures
-- **Lessons Learned** – Key takeaways from the lab
+- **Lessons Learned** – Key technical and conceptual takeaways

-This structure emphasizes **understanding and reasoning** over tool usage or exploit dumping.
+This structure emphasizes **understanding root causes and attack logic** rather than simple tool usage or exploit dumping.

 ---

 ## Disclaimer

-All content in this repository is based on **authorized and isolated training labs**.
+All content in this repository is based on **authorized and isolated training environments**.

 - No production systems were targeted
-- No real user data is exposed
+- No real user data was accessed or exposed
-- Sensitive details such as payloads, credentials, and IP addresses are intentionally omitted or generalized
+- Sensitive details (payloads, credentials, IP addresses) are intentionally omitted or generalized

-This repository is published **strictly for educational purposes**.
+This repository is published **strictly for educational and learning purposes**.